 Explore New York with your best companion

 Sightseeing is probably the number one reason to visit New York City.
 Naturally, you probably have a list longer than Santa’s, full of all the attractions and events taking place that you hope to tick off your bucket list.
 Eric from NewYork.co.uk has helped us to gather some invaluable advice, such as that it is more expensive to pay into each attraction on the day.
 Who wants to spend their precious time standing in the long queues too?
 Other than your passport, it is important to make sure that another important item is not missing from your suitcase, a discount pass.
-The New York Explorer Pass is the best way to start your holiday off, happy as Larry and totally stress-free.
+The New York Explorer Pass is the best way to start your holiday off, happy as Larry and stress-free.

 A pass for everything

 There are many different discounts passes available, which let’s be honest, can be a little overwhelming.
 However, I recommend the New York Explorer Pass because it offers many benefits and access to some of the Big Apple’s most famous attractions.
-Even better is the flexibility that it provides; simply plan your days according to your mood or in pure Irish style, the weather.
+Even better is the flexibility that it provides; simply plan your days according to your mood or in the pure Irish style, the weather.
 You don’t need to set your plans in stone with exact dates and times.
 You only pay a fixed amount for the number of attractions and with certain cruises a supplement of $10.
 Determine the number of attractions you wish to visit in advance and you're ready to go!

 Explorer Pass Attractions